-Among the unmissable things to do in Amman there is the visiting Roman theater.
-Likely built in the 2nd century AD, it resembles many other Roman theater: it is cut into the side of a hill (which was once a necropolis).
+The Roman theater was likely built in the 2nd century AD, it resembles many other Roman theater: it is cut into the side of a hill (which was once a necropolis).
 The theater used to have a seating capacity of 6000 people.

 TIP: The best views of the Roman Theater are from the Citadel.
 Make sure to go at sunset for the most impressive experience.